shobhit/mac-setup/README.md

 }
 ```

-You can copy and paste them or just download whole file by typing:
+You can copy and paste them or just download my `settings.json` file:

 ```shell
 $ cd /Users/<your username>/Library/Application Support/Code/User